 The Board recognized that for some operators not located near teaching or testing resources, it can be difficult to get testing.
-Therefore, the Board added the ability for facility owners to request approval of a site-specific certified operator in responsible charge to give additional time to meet the operator requirements related to an updated facility classification for facilities that will not be substantially modified and are in three types of scenarios: 1) the facility classification level will increase two or more levels (added three years for a total five years to implement), 2) the certified operator in responsible charge has been in that role for that facility for 5 or more years (added three years for a total five years to implement), and 3) the certified operator in responsible charge has been in that role for a total 10 years to implement).
+Therefore, the Board added the ability for facility owners to request approval of a site-specific certified operator in responsible charge to give additional time to meet the operator requirements related to an updated facility classification for facilities that will not be substantially modified and are in three types of scenarios: 1) the facility classification level will increase two or more levels (added three years for a total five years to implement), 2) the certified operator in responsible charge has been in that role for that facility for 5 or more years (added three years for a total five years to implement), and 3) the certified operator in responsible charge has been in that role for that facility for 15 or more years (added 8 years for a total 10 years to implement).
 See discussion for section 100.10 for more detail.